-Yes, the firm practices in the Washington, D.C. area and also handles a wide range of whistleblower, Title IX, and other complex cases nationally.
+Yes, the firm practices in the Washington, D.C. and Philadelphia/New Jersey areas and also handles a wide range of whistleblower, Title IX, and other complex cases nationally.
 The firm also represents individuals throughout the world who have claims under U.S. whistleblower laws, including retaliation and reward cases before the SEC and other federal programs.
 If we go to court in a jurisdiction in which we are not licensed, we associate with local counsel licensed in the jurisdiction in which the case arises.

 How do I know if I have a case?

 The best way to know whether you have a claim or require legal assistance is to allow an experienced lawyer at Katz, Marshall & Banks to assess the facts and circumstances of your situation.

 What is the law firm's confidentiality policy?

 We treat all information you provide to us as confidential and protected by the attorney-client privilege.